pdcp1/aiid/README.md

-# Artificial Intelligence Incident Database (AIID)
+# Deepfake Incident Database (AIID)

 [![Netlify Status](https://api.netlify.com/api/v1/badges/9eb0dda2-916c-46f9-a0bd-9ddab3879c6e/deploy-status)](https://app.netlify.com/sites/aiid/deploys)

-Information about the goals and organization of the AI Incident Database can be found on the [production website](https://incidentdatabase.ai/).
+Information about the goals and organization of the Deepfake Incident Database can be found on the [production website](https://incidentdatabase.ai/).
 This page concentrates on onboarding for the following types of contributions to the database,

-1. Contribute **changes** to the current AI Incident Database.
+1. Contribute **changes** to the current Deepfake Incident Database.
-2. Contribute a **new summary** to the AI Incident Database.
+2. Contribute a **new summary** to the Deepfake Incident Database.
 A "summary" is a programmatically generated summary of the database contents.
 Examples are available [here](https://incidentdatabase.ai/summaries).
-3. Contribute a **new taxonomy** to the AI Incident Database.
+3. Contribute a **new taxonomy** to the Deepfake Incident Database.
 Details on taxonomies are available in the arXiv paper.
 4. Contribute a **new application** facilitating a new use case for the database.

 ## Project Communications